sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 ## 1.1 Target Deployment Use Cases

 *This section should discuss any user-centric deployment details, including (but not limited to): -*
     - *Target use-cases*
     - *Generalized target topologies (pictures please)*
     - *Configuration and Administration*

-*Note that some features are general in nature, and so the above specifics do not apply.
+*Note that some features are general in nature, and so the above specifics may not apply.
 The goal here is to set a context for the detailed requirements.*

-*Note: A library of baseline pictures will be provided to make life easier here - the idea is that the author can choose from one or move of these, make the edits, and bring them into here.*
+*Note: A library of baseline pictures will be provided to make life easier here - the idea is that the author can choose from one or more of these, make the edits, and bring them into here.*

 ## 1.2 Requirements

 *Fill out with detailed, immutably numbered requirements from which test cases can be generated.
 A structured numbering scheme is used using the following sections.
 Some sections may be omitted according to the needs of the feature: -*

 1. *Overview - Overview of the feature and its purpose and usage*
 2. *Functionality - This is the main body of the detailed requirements, and contains most of the functionality statements.
-This section may be further sub-divided into sub-categories as make sense, each covering a different aspect of the functionality.
-Doing this allows requirements to be later inserted into their natural position without renumbering*
+This section may be further sub-divided into sub-categories as makes sense, each covering a different aspect of the functionality.
+Numbering like this allows requirements to be later inserted into their natural position without renumbering*
 3. *Interfaces - Which interfaces does the feature run on?
 Cover physical ports (incl. dynamic port breakout), port channels, routing interfaces (port, VLAN, loopback), tunnel interfaces (VXLAN), Management port etc*
-4. *Configurability - What configuration options will the feature have?
-Describe at a general level.*
+4. *Configurability - What configuration operations will the feature have?
+Describe these at a general level.*
 5. *User Interfaces - Which UIs will be available for managing the feature (Klish, REST, gNMI, Click, vtysh, Linux shell etc).
 On these: -*
     - *SONiC Management Framework UIs (YANG, REST/gNMI, Klish) is basically mandatory for all new features (full coverage)*
         - *Please also state where the underlying Northbound YANG model will come from (standards, standard augmentations/deviations, proprietary)*